luiscruz/course_sustainableSE/2025/p1_measuring_software/g25_spotify.md

 ### Experiment execution
 Since it would be impossible to manually run 60 experiments without introducing bias from user input, we automated the testing process using a _Python_ script.
 The Spotify apps are mostly controlled via keyboard shortcuts using the _pyautogui_ library.
 The energy measurements are done using [EnergiBridge](https://github.com/tdurieux/EnergiBridge), which is a cross-platform energy measurement utility.[^energi_bridge]

-The script starts with an initialisation and warm-up phase before actually running the experiments.
+The script starts with an initialization and warm-up phase before actually running the experiments.
 During this phase, the brightness of the display and the volume of the speakers are automatically adjusted.
 To warm up, a simple Fibonacci sequence is computed for five minutes.
 Afterwards, the experiment is run as described in the [Design of the experiment](#design-of-the-experiment) chapter.

 ### Replication
 To replicate this experiment, check out our public [GitHub repository](https://github.com/famulenz-pkrumpl/SSE_Spotify).
 It contains all the necessary scripts as well as instructions on how to set up the experiment.[^sse_github_repo]